SaveWise

 Opportunities to tutor

-7 out of 11 feel least confident about understanding taxes and tax implications, 5 out of 11 chose understanding insurance, and 5 out of 11 chose understanding and navigating financial products and services (banking, loans, investments, etc.)
+7 out of 11 feel least confident about understanding taxes and tax implications, 5 out of 11 chose understanding insurance, and 5 out of 11 chose understanding and navigating financial products and services.

 81.8%

-agreed that a budgeting app must have a clean and intuitive interface.
+agreed a budgeting app must have a clean, intuitive interface.

 Complexity